5 things Google’s Pixel Buds 2 need to outdo Apple’s AirPods

 Go fully wireless

 This is an obvious one given the competition, though also a somewhat awkward assertion given this writer’s history in calling out true wireless earbuds’ troubled past (and present, really).
-That said, new technology advancements such as improved Near Field Magnetic Induction (which connects earbuds through your skull), as well as coming advancements in Bluetooth have never made it easier to go wire-free.
+That said, new technology advancements such as improved Near Field Magnetic Induction (which connects earbuds through your skull) — as well as coming advancements in Bluetooth — have made it easier than ever to go wire-free.

 Further, the fact that Google put all its battery tech, hardware, and controls inside the big black buds themselves — instead of in the cable like so many other wireless earbuds — means Google obviously wanted to make its first headphones totally wireless, but was unable (or unwilling) to trust its skills at cutting the final connection.
 Confidence aside, though, Apple’s AirPods have cornered the market with a 75-percent share, and this is where the future is headed, so the next pair of Pixel Buds must be totally wire-free.